 While you may have varied interests, it’s important to pick a YouTube niche so your subscribers know what to expect.
 After all, it’s the reason they click “Subscribe” in the first place –– they want to see more of what you did in a particular video.

-But sometimes it can be confusing on what people what to see on your channel.
+Sometimes it can be confusing about what people want to see on your channel.

 Fortunately, we can make the process a little easier by using some principles to help us choose and refine.

 It’s true.
 But hear me out: How many times have you heard people say “You need to have passion to truly succeed” or “Do what you’re passionate about?”

 Probably a lot.
 Well, I don’t believe you have to be passionate to succeed.
 In my experience, passion is something you love sooooo much that you don’t care if you get paid or not.